Table of Contents

 Trends and Considerations for 2025

-- Challenges: Privacy, NDC adaptation, integration costs.
+- Challenges: Privacy, NDC adaptation, and integration costs.

 For deep dives, trial via Capterra/G2.
 Start with GDS + CRM for efficiency.